robbiew/bulletins-talisman/README.md

 # bulletins-talisman
- An Luascript alternative to Talisman BBS' built-in 'bulletins' menu.
+ A Luascript alternative to Talisman BBS' built-in 'bulletins' menu.

+# INstallation & Usage
+ See comments in lua file